Winchester (UK Parliament constituency): Constituency profile

+The constituency is in mid-Hampshire and comprises the bulk of the large City of Winchester District.
+The largest settlements after Winchester itself are Bishop's Waltham, New Alresford and Kings Worthy.

 The ancient capital of Wessex, Winchester is a cathedral city with the arts and humanities-oriented University and an affluent population.
 Poverty is very low, and the population is a mixture of students, academics, London and Southampton commuters, and those employed locally in high-tech and creative industries.

-The only other large settlement in the constituency is Chandler's Ford which has over 21,000 residents and is largely a dormitory town.
-The constituency also includes several villages, mostly to the north and east of Winchester, including Micheldever, New Alresford and Kings Worthy.
-Much of the rural territory previously in the constituency was moved to Meon Valley from the 2010 general election.

 Workless claimants who were registered jobseekers were in November 2012 significantly lower than the national average of 3.8%, at 1.4% of the population based on a statistical compilation by The Guardian.